rayolsen/Therm-Coaster/README.md

 CR2023 is 3v and should have enough mA to power it and some 805 LEDS And a thermresistor will sense the temp, obviously.

-The end game is to dipped the board in resin to waterproof and make it into am actual coaster
+The end game is to dip the board in resin to waterproof and make it into am actual coaster

 ---
 This is intended to be an Entry for the [HackaDay Coin Cell Challenge](https://hackaday.io/contest/28283-coin-cell-challenge)